The Ultimate Austria Guide - What should you do in Austria?

-Austria is a beautiful landlocked country with the entire country covered in breathtaking landscape.
+Austria is a beautiful landlocked country covered in a breathtaking landscape.
 With innumerable quaint villages, Austria spoils you with choices.
-Here is an easy step by step approach to planning for Austria:
+Here is an easy step by step approach to planning your trip to Austria:

 Innsbruck ➡ Zell-am-see ➡ Salzburg (& Hallstatt) ➡ Vienna

 Figure out the travel duration - Plan if you want to stay in a place for a longer duration or quickly head to all the Austrian famous landmarks.
 Depending on the number of days, figure out the best places to visit.

 Figure out transport options when travelling from city to city - Trains in Austria (run by OBB) are very well operated.
 You can reach anywhere in an average of 2-3 hours.

 Passes like the Eurail and Interrail pass is suggested if travelling to other countries during the trip.
 If travelling within Austria, to only a few places, then buying point-to-point tickets one month prior is suggested.